Housing privacy notice

 Recipients and categories of recipients of the personal data

-Your data will be collected and processed by Wycombe District Council staff involved in the administration and management of the housing register, homelessness, housing advice and options.
+Your data will be collected and processed by Buckinghamshire Council staff involved in the administration and management of the housing register, homelessness, housing advice and options.

 Information about you relating to your housing, homelessness or threatened homelessness may be shared with third parties such as private sector landlords, housing associations, lettings agents, health services, children, family and adult services, education services, Department of Work and Pensions, Housing Benefit and Council Tax services, the Police, prisons, probation and youth offending services, Citizens Advice and voluntary sector organisations.

-If you are homeless or threatened with homelessness Wycombe District Council is also required to provide the Ministry of Housing, Communities and Local Government with your personal information for the purpose of evaluating and researching homelessness nationally.
+If you are homeless or threatened with homelessness Buckinghamshire Council is also required to provide the Ministry of Housing, Communities and Local Government with your personal information for the purpose of evaluating and researching homelessness nationally.

 Further information on onward transfers